Luxury Botswana holidays

 Victoria Falls, Rovos Rail & Cape Town

-14 days from £7,845 pp incl. flights
+14-day tailor-made holiday from £7,890 pp incl. flights

 Explore the highlights of Botswana, Zimbabwe and South Africa as you cruise under the world’s largest waterfall, enjoy two first-class safaris, and end with an ultra-luxury rail journey to Cape Town.